Once the most prestigious honour in world darts, the World Masters is rock-bottom bound

 Baggish aside, Scott Baker was among the notable names in the draw despite having won a PDC tour card in January – which impedes him from playing in televised events held by other organisations.

-There were competitors up the down the country and internationally traveling to Gray’s Civic Hall as the World Masters commenced without not only any idea as to who they were playing, but also what they were playing for.
+There were competitors up and down the country and internationally traveling to Gray’s Civic Hall as the World Masters commenced without not only any idea as to who they were playing, but also what they were playing for.

 It was confirmed early on Wednesday afternoon that those participating would receive free entry to watch the staged finals, held at the Circus Tavern, though, still no mention of a desirable prize fund.
 A laughable occasion had progressed to a beyond farcical status.